 Implementing a good quality analytics and reporting mechanism that will help with understanding user trends and content popularity as the site moves forward is also a key element.
 These metrics are often part of a good CMS and can always be complimented with Google analytics.
 Keep track of website changes and the metrics and constantly review your SEO strategy and keywords for the most effective placement.
 Optimization is an iterative process that usually involves experimentation and constant tweaking.
 This is certainly not something you do once and forget about.

 Along with an ongoing SEO program, Social Networking integration is an essential tool to interact and connect with your audience.
 It may initially mean just adding direct linking from your site using an "Add This” type service and may later include embedded Facebook widget and an active twitter campaign.

 What is equally important with any web presence strategy is the day to day administration of that website.

 For example, you should be able to assign one administrator to manage the newsletter or perhaps the news feed, while the foundation department will have full control over the pages only within the foundation micro-site.
 Make sure that your CMS includes a customizable workflow so that your institution can align users as per your organizational structure rather than the other way around.

 Along with creating different roles for admin users, you should also look for full control of templates and styles within the CMS.
 There may be a need to modify or update the look and feel of the template or how the text is presented.
 Your CMS should allow you this flexibility at your convenience.

-Security and Technology
+6. Security and Technology

-This blog by no means covers all issues encountering during the conceiving and construction of a healthcare related website but will give you a great start.
-Partner wisely and schedule time for discovery and planning your project.
+This blog by no means covers all issues encountering during the conceiving and construction of a healthcare website but will give you a great start.
+Partner wisely and schedule sufficient time for discovery and planning your project.